trust

 "Whatever It Takes" — The Prayer of a Person Who's Done Negotiating with God

 Jesus didn't suggest you stop worrying.
 He commanded it — six times in one speech.
-And He did it while looking at people who didn't know where their next meal was coming from.
-So why does this feel like the most impossible thing He ever said?
-Maybe because we've been reading it wrong.
+And He said it to people who didn't know where their next meal was coming from.
+The command feels impossible at first, which usually means we're reading it as a rule when Jesus framed it as an argument.

 When You're Not Sure You Believe Anymore

 Doubt doesn't mean you're failing at faith.
 It might mean you're finally taking it seriously.
-Here's what the Bible actually says — and it's not what most churches teach.
+Here's what the Bible actually does with doubters — and it might surprise you.

 How do I know the Bible is trustworthy?